-You may be surprised to discover how many people have simply stopped using toothpaste, or only use a dab to get rid of that ‘inside your mouth’ taste.
+You may be surprised to discover how many people have stopped using toothpaste or only use a dab to get rid of that ‘inside your mouth’ taste.
 Toothpaste is like soap for your teeth.
-It helps to break down plaque, scrub your teeth, promotes repair, and many toothpastes help whiten your teeth as well.
+It helps to break down plaque, scrub your teeth, promote repair, and many kinds of toothpaste help whiten your teeth as well.
 Put a reasonable dollop of toothpaste on top of your brush and damp with water to help it spread over your teeth.
 If you have a problem with the toothpaste falling off, try pressing it into the bristles before brushing.

 The 45 Degree Angle

 The 45-degree angle you may remember is about brushing your gums.
 Make sure to angle the toothbrush toward the gums and brush at the seam to get little particles of food and plaque that may be hiding where the gums meet the teeth and in the gaps between.
-Many adults have at least some amount of trouble with gum health and while they may bleed at first, brushing your gums correctly on a regular basis will eventually help them and the bleeding will fade.
+Many adults have at least some amount of trouble with gum health, and while they may bleed at first, brushing your gums correctly regularly will eventually help them, and the bleeding will fade.

 Cover Your Bases

 When you think about it, your teeth have a lot of surface area, and you need to do your best to brush all of it thoroughly.
 Most people get the front, the part of the teeth you show the world when you smile, but not everyone gets the less public angles.
-Start with the chewing surface, brushing back and forth both along the line of your teeth and perpendicular to it to ensure you get all the food particles out of our molars.
+Start with the chewing surface, brushing back and forth both along the line of your teeth and perpendicular to it to ensure you get all the food particles out of your molars.
 Don’t be shy about brushing hard enough to get any accessible gaps between your teeth with the bristles.
-Next, get the back-surface.
-This is the part your tongue rests against and you can usually feel when it’s not clean and smooth any more simply by running your tongue along the back of your teeth.
-Brush thoroughly and be sure to get the gums.
+Next, get the back surface.
+This is the part your tongue rests against, and you can usually feel when it’s not clean and smooth anymore simply by running your tongue along the back of your teeth.
+Brush thoroughly, and be sure to get the gums.
 At every stage, go all the way to the back of your jaw where your wisdom teeth may or may not have come in.

 The Finishing Touches